auchenberg/kenneth-io/posts/2024-12-09-joining-alleycorp-to-back-founders-building-for-developers.md

 So, when I met [Kevin Ryan](https://alleycorp.com/companies/kevin-ryan/), [Marshall Porter](https://alleycorp.com/companies/marshall-porter/), and the team at [AlleyCorp](https://alleycorp.com/), I was struck by how operator-heavy their team is—and how deeply they understand the challenges founders face because the team has done this over and over again.
 AlleyCorp is a group that knows how to get things done, and I’m thrilled to join them as a Partner.

 My focus at [AlleyCorp](https://alleycorp.com/) won’t change.
-I’ll continue to focus on AI, developer tools, and infrastructure investments.
+I'm doubling down, and will continue to focus on AI, developer tools, and infrastructure investments, while also spending much more time in the ecosystem.
 And as a fund, we focus on incubating and investing at the pre-seed, seed, and Series A stages.

 If you’re a founder building for developers—whether you’re in NYC, SF, Europe, or anywhere else — I’d love to chat!